-After the main conference, there was also a subsequent closed door event for the Board of Directors and management to further discuss Keppel's approach to innovation and review the progress made across each segment.
+After the main conference, there was also a subsequent closed-door meeting for the Board of Directors and management to further discuss the day's reflections and how to best support and accelerate the organisation's continued drive to innovate.

-Oversight of subsidiaries: Key issues and discussions relating to the business and other operational related matters of the Company's subsidiaries are reported by each of Keppel's Real Estate, Infrastructure, and Data Centre & Networks Segment

-Committees, to the Board.
-The Chief Investment Officers of Keppel's Fund Management and Investment platforms and Chief Executive Officer of each of Keppel's Infrastructure.
-Real Estate and Data Centre & Networks divisions lead the update to the Board at such meetings.
-This allows for efficient and coordinated decision making while enabling the Board to maintain appropriate oversight through the adoption of a risk-based approach for escalation of material or significant matters, and leveraging the existing risk management framework for high risk matters to be reported at the Company's board committees' meetings, and where applicable.
-Board meetings.
+Oversight of subsidiaries: Key issues and discussions relating to the business and other operational related matters of the Company's subsidiaries are reported by each of Keppel's Real Estate.
+Infrastructure, and Connectivity Segment Committees, to the Board.
+The Chief Investment Officer of Keppel, Chief Investment Officers of each of Keppel's Fund Management and Investment platforms, and Chief Executive Officer of each of Keppel's Infrastructure, Real Estate and Connectivity divisions lead the update to the Board at such meetings.
+This allows for efficient and coordinated decision making while enabling the Board to maintain appropriate oversight through the adoption of a risk-based approach for escalation of material or significant matters, and leveraging the existing risk management framework for high-risk matters to be reported at the Company's board committees' meetings, and where applicable, Board meetings.
 The Board receives summaries of these discussions prior to each Board meeting.
 Minutes of the discussions are also shared promptly with the Board.